tanael/neovim-ide/README.md

 # neovim-ide

 :monkey:
-Neovim setup as an IDE, for use on Debian.
+Neovim setup as an IDE.

-Relies on `vim-plug` and `ncm2`.
+Relies on `savq/paq-nvim` and native neovim LSP.

 ## Install